-If you're a business owner, you're probably becoming more aware of the need to exercise conscious capitalism.
-For most, this means providing quality products and services with a focus on long-term sustainability.
+If you're a business owner, you're probably becoming more aware of the purpose of conscious capitalism.
+For most, this means providing quality products and services with the focus on long-term sustainability.

 The mission of these businesses is dialed into good environmental practices and social justice.
 However, we need to remember, sometimes an outsider drives the direction of the company.
 So what happens if your capital model is vulnerable to intervention by shareholders who aren’t necessarily involved in the business?
-What if someone else takes control and drives the business in a different direction?
+What if someone else takes control and drives the established, mission driven companies business in a different direction?

-Using Organically Grown Company as an example, we learn how the perpetual purpose trust model divides economic and governance rights to its stakeholders and shareholders.
-Natalie breaks down how the company transitioned, from the types of investors to the strategies to find and lock them in.
+Using Organically Grown Company as an example, we learn how the perpetual purpose trusts divide economic and governance rights to its stakeholders and shareholders.
+Natalie breaks down how the company transitioned to perpetual purpose trusts, from the types of investors to the strategies to find and lock them in.
 Finally, we learn about the capital structures needed in a perpetual purpose trust model.

 Make sure to tune in to Steward Ownership: The Perpetual Trust Model - The Journey of Natalie Reitman-White to learn more.